Skip to content

 Amy is a solicitor in the Public Law and Human Rights team.

-Amy assists on a range of complex public law and judicial review cases, with a particular focus on cases at the intersection of immigration and public law.
-This includes cases concerning age assessments of unaccompanied asylum-seeking children, the suitability of asylum accommodation, NHS charges for overseas visitors and deprivation of citizenship.
+Amy represents clients in a range of complex public law and judicial review cases, with a particular focus on cases at the intersection of immigration and public law.
+This includes cases concerning age assessments of unaccompanied asylum-seeking children, the suitability of asylum accommodation, and cases concerning victims of trafficking.
+She is accredited as Senior Caseworker in immigration and asylum, with experience in asylum claims, deportation matters and human rights challenges.
+Amy also specialises in appeals before the Special Immigration Appeals Commission (SIAC), representing individuals deprived of their British citizenship.

 Education and career